-Process Art for Valentine’s Day
+Valentine’s Day Process Art for Preschool

 Crafts are about making something that looks like something.
 For instance, if you give kids some heart shapes and tell them to make a bear out of hearts, you are making a craft.
 If you give kids some heart shapes and let them make whatever their heart desires, they are processing those mediums in whatever way they want to.

 I think crafts are fine, but if that’s all you ever do with your kids and they are never allowed to enjoy actually creating their own process art, you are doing them a disservice in my opinion.
 The best thing to remember with kids is that variety is the best thing for them.
 Click here to learn more about the importance of process art.

 I love Valentine’s day.
-I love all the opportunities there are for kids to create something on their own.
+And I love all the opportunities there are for kids to create something on their own.
 If you use Valentine colors such as pink, red, white, and purple, it will still look like Valentine and it will reinforce your theme.
 I think Valentine’s is a wonderful time to talk about nurturing friendships.
-Click here to see more about how.
+Click to see more about how.

 I like to send home a note telling parents the names of the other kids so no one gets left out.
-Each child need a “mailbox” for their cards.
-There are a million ways you can make a process art container for the kids to trade Valentine’s in.
+Each child needs a “mailbox” for their cards.
+There are a million ways you can make a Valentine process art container for the kids to trade Valentine’s in.
 I personally LOVE brown paper sacks because it reminds me of my childhood and brings back some really good memories for me.
 I usually always use them.

 You can use tissue boxes or shoe boxes to put Valentines in as well.
 Oriental Trading has tons of great containers kids can decorate to put their cards in too.

 I gave the kids brown paper sacks and a really cool pile of different Valentine art things to create with.
 They came up with some super amazing designs.